PolishedTomato/swiftUI-100-days/README.md

+SwitUI Day 59

+Challenge complete!

+Things that confused: the sortDescriptor argument of FetchRequest says is of type [NSSortDescriptor], however, using SortDescriptor() struct work fine here.

+/////////////

 Continue from last day...

 One simple way to dynamically change FetchRequest's predicate dynamically is by isolate the outcome by passing in a filter string into this isolated component.
 Inside the init() of this component, use datas = _FetchRequest<NSManagedObject>(sortDescritor:[], predicate: NSPredicates(...)).
 This code assign a new fetchrequest on initialization, rather than changing the outcome of the old fetch.